jetprobe/jetprobe-docs/content/docs/actions/index.md

 //First define the ssh config
 val sshConfig = SSHConfig(user = "admin", password = "secret", hostName = "xx.xx.xx.xx")

-//Define the scenario
-scenario("shell cmd scenario")
+ssh(sshConfig) { client =>
-  .ssh(sshConfig, cmd = "cd /home/me/apps && mkdir temp && ls")
+  client.run("cd /home/me/apps && mkdir temp && ls")
-  .build
+}

 ```

 ## Validation action

-Validation actions take the `sink`, as a parameter which is nothing but the target that needs to be validated, and also the collection of validation rules that needs
+Validation actions take the `storage configuration`, as a parameter which is nothing but the target that needs to be validated, and also the collection of validation rules that needs
 to be executed for that particular sink.

 A sink could be a database, a file, a messaging infrastructure or any http service.
 In the next section, we would see how to write validations for a given sink.